sonic-net/SONiC/doc/mgmt/gnmi/save_on_set.md

 ```

 ##### Call to Save ConfigDB

-A function to initial the backup located in the sonic-mgmt-framework.
+A function to initialize the backup located in the sonic-mgmt-framework.

 ```go
 // SaveConfig initiates the operation of saving the current content of